Alex-Huleatt/wolfssl-examples/psk/tutorial-tcp-psk.md

 ## **Tutorial for adding Cyassl Security to a Simple Client.**

-1. Include the CyaSSL compatibility header:
+1. Include the wolfSSL compatibility header:
 ``#include <wolfssl/ssl.h>``
 * Change all calls from read() or recv() to wolfSSL_read(), in the simple client